The Kalahari Augrabies Extreme Marathon (KAEM) is a multi-stage extreme marathon held annually in October in the Kalahari desert in South Africa.

 - It is the responsibility of the participant to ensure that the check point time keeper has listed him/her as having passed through the check point.

 - One day/night stage is included.
-This stage is approximately 80 km and participants are required to run with headlamps.
+This stage is approximately 75 to 80 km and participants are required to run with headlamps.
 On this day the slower participants leave at 06:00, the starts are staggered throughout the morning with the fastest participants leaving at 13:00.

 - Once darkness has set on the night stage it is essential to keep your headlamps ON at all times as the route markers are reflective.

 - Cover for overnight stops are provided at the finish camps.
 Gazebos are numbered and 4 participants are allocated a gazebo and a gazebo number.
 Participants must only sleep in their allocated Gazebo.
-These allocations CANNOT be changed.

 - The organisers reserves the right to modify any part of the race as a result of circumstances beyond its control.